 Opt for a bowl of fruit instead of ice cream as your evening snack.
 Instead of eating a chocolate bar, savor a few chocolate chips.

-The best choice I made to reduce sugar was to start baking with and using a sugar substitute like Monkfruit, Erythritol, or Xylitol.
+The best choice I made to reduce sugar was to start baking with and using a sugar substitute like allulose, monkfruit, and erythritol.
 These substitutes taste very similar to sugar but don’t have the same effect on blood sugar and are very low in carbs and calories.

 Make small changes to your daily habits and over time you’ll be amazed at how much less sugar you consume.